frederic-perez/AmE-dictionary/data/dictionary.md

 __espresso__ _n_ :two::pencil2: A strong coffee prepared by forcing live steam under pressure, or boiling water, through ground dark-roast coffee beans.
 The word itself comes from the Italian _caffè espresso_, which roughly means pressed coffee.
 Though espresso is also known for its bold, bitter flavor, it actually has less caffeine than a cup of drip coffee, contrary to popular belief.
 __esprit de corps__ _n_ A common spirit of comradeship, enthusiasm, and devotion to a cause among the members of a group.
 __essence__ _n_ :pencil2:
+__essential hypertension__ _n_ :dart: Persistent and pathological high blood pressure for which no specific cause can be found.
 __essential<sup>1</sup>__ _adj_ _Special K - 8 essential vitamins._
 __essential<sup>2</sup>__ _n_
 __essoin<sup>1</sup>__ _n_ /ɛˈsɔɪn/ _law_ An excuse for not appearing in court.